luizfernandoin/NewSpace/README.md

 - [Copyright and License](#copyright-and-license)

 ### Description
-NewSpace is a web service developed during the Systems Analysis and Development course as a **obrigatório** requirement of the Markup Languages course at the Federal Institute of Education, Science and Technology of Paraíba.
+NewSpace is a web service developed during the Systems Analysis and Development course as a **required** requirement of the Markup Languages course at the Federal Institute of Education, Science and Technology of Paraíba.
 The same can be considered a scientific journal of an astronomical nature, in which it is composed of some tools that allow greater interactivity with the user, preserving the educational scope.
 Furthermore, the user is able to view relevant astronomical information, such as news, events, images and videos.

 ### Features